vicsharp-shibusa/kyna/README.md

 # Kyna

-[Kyna](https://www.theparentz.com/baby-names/kyna) is an open-source project with the goal of creating a stable framework from which coders/traders/investors can collect historical stock data, backtest trading ideas against that data, and make informed decisions with their money.
+[Kyna](https://www.theparentz.com/baby-names/kyna) is an MIT-licensed, open-source project with the goal of creating a stable framework from which coders/traders/investors can collect historical stock data, backtest trading ideas against that data, and make informed decisions with their money.

 What we're doing here is not groundbreaking science, but it is 100% transparent and grounded in a set of tools available to retail investors.
 Anyone is welcome to a copy of the code repository for their own purposes.
-Those who want to *contribute* are especially invited - we could use the help and there are many challenging and fun avenues to walk via this project.
+Those who want to *contribute* are invited to do so - we could use the help and there are many challenging opportunities available within the scope of this project.

-## Phase 1
+## Phase 1 (Current Phase)

 ### Goals